 VOD (Video on Demand) enables consumers of video content to access them over different devices.
 You can’t consider some of these devices as traditional video playback devices.
 A VOD streaming system needs to create different copies of video files, and these copies are of different sizes.

 The common term for these copies is “renditions”.
 The term “video transcoding” refers to the process of compressing video files to create these renditions.
+If you want to know more about, what is transcoding, you can visit the blog linked.

 3. Video Bitrate